 Take a look at Casey’s bedroom.
 It’s a mix of a gray upholstered bedroom, shiny white campaign style nightstands, and a wood dresser.
 If every piece in the room was the exact same it wouldn’t look as layered and interesting.

 Or take a look at the bedroom we designed for the Lowe’s Home Makeover.
 We loved the large upholstered bed, and knew that adding in some wood elements would add some warmth.
 So the matching wood nightstands worked out perfectly!
 But we didn’t feel compelled to choose a matching wood dresser for the room.
 Instead, we built a wood & white floating credenza to combine elements of both the white duvet and the wood nightstands.

 If you do have matching furniture all over your house, we’re certainly not telling you to get rid of everything.
 No way!
 Instead, think about moving things around a bit.
 Bring a dresser from one room into another.
 Or swap your nightstands for ones in a different room.
 We promise that you just might love all of your gorgeous furniture a bit more when it doesn’t get lost in a sea of it all being matchy-matchy.

-Or think about selling a few pieces that you don’t absolutely love, and use that money to find items that you do love!
+Or think about selling a few pieces that you don’t absolutely love, and use that money to find items that you do love (like we did in the office above)!
 The search for a new piece of furniture that is just perfect will be a lot more satisfying than it felt to buy a bunch of furniture in one swoop!

 So learn from our rookie mistake and avoid buying all matching furniture sets.
 You’re not a cookie cutter person, and your home shouldn’t be either!
 Search for pieces that you adore so you can create a home that is so YOU!